open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 We will continue to work on getting the full integration of the board with the new FPGA module that the previous boards had.
 These functionalities are underway:

 * New OE FPGA Acquisition board plugin for Mac and Linux.
 If you need to use these OS, let us know and we will compile it for you.
-* Unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have
+* Unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.

 .. _newfpga_differences: